shawnrushefsky/typedef/readme.md

-  -f --file <file>                  Read from a file instead of STDIN -o --output <output>              Output to a file instead of STDOUT -d --description <description>    A description of the the type
+  -f --file <file>                  Read from a file instead of STDIN -o --output <output>              Output to a file instead of STDOUT -d --description <description>    A description of the the type --json                            Output a JSON representation of the types -x --extra <typedef>              Accept a SubType Definition

 Example: